threadheap/serverless-ide-vscode/packages/vscode/README.md

 Feature requests and feedback are very appreciated

-Feel free to raise a feature request in [the project repository](https://github.com/threadheap/serverless-ide-vscode/issues) Check out [public roadmap board](https://github.com/threadheap/serverless-ide-vscode/projects/1?add_cards_query=is%3Aopen) and vote for new features
+Feel free to raise a feature request in [the project repository](https://github.com/threadheap/serverless-ide-vscode/issues).

+Check out [public roadmap board](https://github.com/threadheap/serverless-ide-vscode/projects/1?add_cards_query=is%3Aopen) and vote for new features.

-DM or follow on [twitter](https://twitter.com/pvl4sov) or [medium](https://medium.com/@pvlasov)
+DM or follow me on [twitter](https://twitter.com/pvl4sov) or [medium](https://medium.com/@pvlasov)